jprjr/multistreamer/README.md

 ### Initialize the database

-Multistreamer will automatically create tables when starting, or you can trigger them manually with `./bin/multistreamer initdb`
+Multistreamer will automatically create tables.

 ### Customization